 - Virtual Reality:

 In its most basic form, present-day VR may start as a simple model of an existing environment that can be projected onto one or more of the senses.
 This model can then be extended by adopting one or more of the reality modes described below.
-Today, immersion into VR still required the active use of your imagination, as the projection of the virtual world onto human sense is limited.
+Today, immersion into VR still required the active use of your imagination, as the projection of the virtual world onto human senses is limited.

 - Artificial Reality: